 - Lee Yee, The Real Man of the Year of the Dog — Dog Days (III) / (The Best China IX), China Heritage, 2 March 2018

-- Lee Yee, A Landscape Desolate and Bare (The Best China X), China Heritage, 12 March 2018, also collected under New Sinology Jottings
+- Lee Yee, A Landscape Desolate and Bare (The Best China X), China Heritage, 12 March 2018, also included in New Sinology Jottings